 - Insanity: Your lawyer can use this defense if you were not in control of your faculties at the time of the murder and therefore either did not know right from wrong or did not understand your actions.

 - Confessions: In many cases, your lawyer may be able to show that a confession was coerced.

 - Illegal Search and Seizure: An attorney will be able to determine if any of the evidence for the case was acquired through illegal tactics.

-Your murder defense attorney will work diligently to find holes in the case the prosecution has built against you.
+Murder defense attorneys will work diligently to find holes in the case the prosecution has built against you.
 An experienced lawyer will be able to find the best defense to protect your rights and ensure you have a fair trial.
-He or she will also use their knowledge of the law to find ways to lessen your charges to either second degree murder or even manslaughter, which will greatly reduce your sentence.
+He or she will also use their knowledge of the law to find ways to lessen your charges to either second-degree murder or even manslaughter, which will greatly reduce your sentence.